July 2, 2026

 — from Art & Fear, David Bayles & Ted Orland

-You don't get good at pottery by overthinking one pot.
-You get good by making a hundred of them.
-Email is no different.
-The more you send, the faster you learn what actually lands, and honestly the ones you agonize over usually do about the same as the ones you knock out in ten minutes.
+You don't get good at pottery by overthinking one pot, you get good by making a hundred of them, and email is no different.
+The more you send, the faster you learn what your people actually open and click, and rationing yourself just slows down the education.
+The humbling part is that the emails I agonized over performed about the same as the ones I knocked out between classes, and the best one of all was a schedule.

 The TLDR

 • Just send the thing.
 The one you're nervous about is almost always fine.
 Like I always say, this is PR, not the ER.
-We're not saving lives, and nobody dies if an email flops.
+Nobody dies if an email flops.

 • Make it worth opening.
-Put a little value in every send.
-A promo, a fun fact, an at-home workout if you're a studio, even just a heads-up on what to bring to the next class.
-Anything beats nothing.
+A promo, a fun fact, an at-home workout, a heads-up on what to bring to the next class.
+Useful beats clever.
+A plain schedule out-clicked everything else I sent in my best month.

 • Trust clicks, not opens.
 Apple's been auto-opening email since 2021, so half your opens are bots now.
 Clicks are real people.

 None of this means blast people with junk, obviously.
 But that line where you genuinely start bugging people sits way further out than your nervous brain swears it does.
-For us it came down to one dumb thing: we quit going dark on people for weeks at a time, and that's the whole reason it turned around.
+For me it came down to one dumb thing: I quit going dark on people for weeks at a time, and that's the whole reason it turned around.

 MESSAGE ME!